adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 >   * Creating a pull request to fix that bug
 >   * Getting back to work on my photo frame project

-Small amounts of discussion are appropriate during Status Updates, but if it goes beyond that the moderator may request that you discuss it later during In The Weeds.
+Small amounts of discussion are appropriate during Status Updates, but if it goes beyond that the host may request that you discuss it later during In The Weeds.

 ## In The Weeds